I had no professional experience and no formal qualifications

 L6A8806.jpg

 “Can you access clean drinking water?
 Are you eating three meals a day?
 How far to the nearest health centre?” (they seemed like the kind of questions I ought to ask).
-With tears running down her face the young pregnant woman explained how her mother had died in childbirth - and the fear that she now felt for her own life and the life of her baby.
+With tears running down her face the young pregnant woman explained how her own mother had died in childbirth - and the fear that she now felt, for her life and the life of her baby.

 L6A8155.jpg